 In 1995, the Brighton Rotary Club became keenly aware of the alarming extent of family violence in the community after its attention was drawn to the death of a young child.
 As a then all-male club, it adopted the slogan: “Men taking responsibility for men’s behaviour” and took active steps that would help make a difference.

-- established a non-profit company to deliver and support men’s behaviour change programs and the safety of participant’s partners and children
+- established a not for profit company to deliver and support men’s behaviour change programs and the safety of participants’ partners, former partners and children

 - has now been joined by the whole Rotary district of 69 clubs to help end family violence.

 Violence Free Families (VFF) was formed in 2009 to focus in more dedicated ways on the prevention of family violence.
 Essential to our ongoing work is the longitudinal research project with Monash University, looking into the long term outcomes of men’s behaviour change program and whether or not they do make a real difference to families and children’s lives.

 Outcomes of this research help direct scarce resources and helps VFF lobby governments, of all persuasions, and philanthropic funds to invest in family violence prevention

 We invite you to share in our vision – a vision of “violence free families”.